 “On the Amnesty Tour of 1986 the musicians were introduced to former political prisoners, victims of torture and imprisonment without trial, from all over the world.
 These meetings had a strong affect on all of us.
 It’s one thing to read about torture but to speak to a victim brings you a step closer to the reality that is so frighteningly pervasive.
 We were all deeply affected.
 Thousands of people have “disappeared” in Chile, victims of murder squads, security forces, the police, the army.
 Imprisonment without trial and torture are commonplace.
 The ‘Gueca’ is a traditional Chilean courting dance.
 The ‘Gueca Solo,’ or the dance alone, is performed publicly by the wives, daughters and mothers of the”disappeared.”
 Often, they dance with photographs of the loved ones pinned to their clothes.
 It is a symbolic gesture of protest end grief in a country where democracy doesn’t need to be ‘defended’ so much as exercised. (see more on this song, and more on Sting’s impressions of what he saw and experienced in Chile, under “discography” at Sting’s website).Sting and his wife, Trudie Styler, have used their celebrity on numerous occasions to help advance various social and environmental causes.
 Sting has also acted independently to advance his music when traditional avenues appear to block or slow its dissemination.

-See also at this website, “Sting & Jaguar, 1999-2001,” on how Sting and Jaguar teamed up to help air a new Sting song, and also, “LBJ’s Atomic Ad, 1964,” another Cold War tale that covers the onset of negative political advertising in American presidential campaigns.
+See also at this website, “Sting & Jaguar, 1999-2001,” on how Sting and Jaguar teamed up to help promote a new Sting song, and also, “LBJ’s Atomic Ad, 1964,” another Cold War tale that covers the onset of negative political advertising in American presidential campaigns.
 For additional story choices in politics please see the “Politics & Culture” category page, and for music, the “Annals of Music” page.
-Thanks for visiting – and if you like what you see here, please consider supporting this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support this website.
 Thank you. – Jack Doyle

 Date Posted: 30 April 2009